Quality of service

 For VINCI Airports, airports are places for living designed specifically for passengers.
 This client-centric approach can be seen in every one of the company's activity sectors: from renovation of infrastructure to ensure a more fluid passenger pathway to modernisation of furniture and signage for greater comfort and easier orientation, and including organisation of leisure and retail spaces to offer passengers a smooth, seamless experience.
 More than a simple stop-off to catch a plane, time spent in an airport in the VINCI Airports network should offer passengers the opportunity to live a unique experience in a well-designed, pleasant and relaxing environment.

-“We use digital to bring innovative and useful services to passengers while also developing activities in our airports ”Communications Director, VINCI Airports and VINCI Concessions
+“We use digital to bring innovative and useful services to passengers while also developing activities in our airports ”Chief Communication and Innovation Officer of VINCI Concessions & VINCI Airports

 Continuous improvement inspired by a customer-centric approach